Did you know that your CV will only be read by the hiring manager for just a few measly seconds seconds?

 6. Personal information

 The only personal information required for a CV is contact details.
 Your name, mobile number and email address is more than enough.
-The employer doesn’t need to know your shoe size, political stance, religious beliefs, eye colour, height, or whether you smoke or not.
+The employer doesn’t need to know your political stance, religious beliefs, eye colour, height, or whether you smoke or not.

 Just as you shouldn’t include your age, it is advisable not to include any personal information in a CV. – The Guardian

 We would recommend this approach continues in the job interview.
 Avoid mentioning anything that gives away details the employer simply does not need to know.
 Where possible, avoid wearing anything that tells the employer too much, such as jewellery with a religious significance.
 Whilst employers cannot ban this in the workplace without very good cause, discrimination does unfortunately still happen, even at the earliest stages of the process.

 There is always a debate as to whether two or three pages is the correct length for a CV.
 But what we can tell you is that two pages is typically the industry standard amongst most careers.
 However, in some cases you may be expected to roll over to a third page, especially if you work in the medical, nursing or research sector.

 Certain professions would demand a three page CV due to the amount of experience, qualifications and achievements present.
 This high level position would benefit greatly from a three or even four page CV whereby the employer would take a few minutes analysing it.

 Unless you are specifically aware that a three page CV is the standard length for your career, we would advise sticking with two pages.
 Any more than that could result in rejection because your are providing too much information.

 8. Embellishments or lies